get-convex/aggregate/README.md

   await aggregateScoreByUser.count(ctx);
 ```

-7. Alternatively, you can define a third aggregate with separate namespaces,
+7. Alternatively, you can define an aggregate with separate namespaces,
    and do the same query.
 This method increases throughput because a user's data
    won't interfere with other users.
 However, you lose the ability to aggregate
    over all users.